Overview

 Config Schema

-A config schema defines the constraints on a concrete config.
+A config schema defines the constraints on a config instance.

 $schema: "https://json-schema.org/draft/2020-12/schema"